-An extensive score library compliments the record, CD and video holdings, which can be accessed using the Library Online Catalog.
+An extensive score library compliments the CD, DVD and Video holdings, which can be accessed using the Library Online Catalog.
 The collection is focused on Western European music but increasingly includes jazz and world music titles.
 Instructors' reserved materials, reference sources such as music dictionaries and encyclopedias, and many current music text books are also available.
-Any computer on the internet can accesses both the music library and the Shatford Library collection including an impressive collection of electronic databases, including Classical Music Library which has more than 40,000 recordings available for streaming to any PCC student or staff.
+Any computer on the internet can accesses both the music library and the Shatford Library collections, including links to the Classical Music Library, which has more than 40,000 recordings available for streaming to any PCC student or staff.

 Materials and practice rooms are circulated using the library circulation system and are subject to the following provisions:

-The Music Lab has twenty-two practice spaces.
-Most have a piano, four have a grand piano, two have drum sets and one percussion instruments.
+The Music Lab has twenty-five practice spaces.
+Nine rooms have upright pianos, five have grand pianos,four have drum sets and one has percussion instruments.
 The percussion and drum set rooms are restricted to students in those programs.
-The listening area has networked computers, CD players, VHS and DVD players.
-A turntable is available to play the limited number of LP records in the library.
-The computers have music fundamentals, music theory, and ear training software.
-Three computers have Finale notation software.
-There is various equipment available for checkout, including metronomes, amps, microphones, and CD players.
+The listening area has networked computers that can play CD's and VHS and DVD players.
+The computers have music fundamentals, music theory, ear training and digital editing software.
+Five computers have Finale notation software.
+A variety of equipment is available for checkout, including metronomes, amps, microphones, percussion instruments and iPOD players.